 where $p_n$ and $p_p$ correspond to the effective polarization of the neutron and proton inside $^3$He~\cite{Friar:1990vx}.
 This neutron extraction method is expected to be accurate at the 5\% level~\cite{CiofidegliAtti:1996cg}.
 The resonance and DIS contributions of $d_2^p$ were calculated using data from JLab experiment EG1b~\cite{Bosted:2006gp} for the proton spin structure function $g_1^p$ and the Hall B model~\cite{HallBmod} for $g_2^p$.
 A conservative uncertainty of 100\% on $g_2^p$ was taken into account in our systematics uncertainties.

-We extracted the {\it inelastic contribution} to $d_2^n$ at our four $Q^2$ values by adding the resonance and the DIS contributions (see Table~\ref{d2values}).
+We extracted the {\it inelastic contribution} to $d_2^n$ at our four $Q^2$ values by adding the resonance and the DIS contributions (see Table~\ref{d2values}, where the results were multiplied by 10$^5$ for listing in the table).
 Including the $Q^2$-evolution from Ref.~\cite{Shuryak:1981pi}, we performed the weighted average and obtained $d_2^n = 0.00034 \pm 0.00045 \pm 0.00107$ for $\langle Q^2 \rangle= 2.4~\rm{(GeV/c)}^2$, as shown in Fig.~\ref{fig_d2}.
 The elastic contribution, shown separately, was evaluated using elastic form factors from Refs.~\cite{Arrington:2007ux,Bradford:2006yz} following the formalism of Ref.~\cite{Carlson:1998gf}.
 Uncertainties of 5\%, 1\%, 14\% and 2.5\% were assigned to the proton and neutron form factors $G_E^p$, $G_M^p$, $G_E^n$ and $G_M^n$, respectively.
-JLab experiments E94-010~\cite{Amarian:2003jy} and RSS~\cite{Slifer:2008xu} reported the {\it resonance contribution} only to $d_2^n$ and it can be seen that these data are in very good agreement with the MAID model~\cite{Drechsel:2007if}.
+JLab experiments E94-010~\cite{Amarian:2003jy} and RSS~\cite{Slifer:2008xu} reported only the {\it resonance contribution} to $d_2^n$ and it can be seen that these data are in very good agreement with the MAID model~\cite{Drechsel:2007if}.
 Since $d_2(Q^2)$ is weighted by $x^2$, one would expect it to be dominated by the contribution coming from the resonance region, which sits at higher $x$ compared to the DIS region.